Vincent-Gustafsson/directory_organizer/README.md

 	    ".mp3": folders["audio"]
     }
 ```
 In this example I have two folders, one named ``"vincents_images"`` and one named ``"my_music"``.
-The idea here is that the key in the ``folders`` dictionary is the name that will be referenced in the ``actions`` dicitonary and in the rest of the code.
+The idea here is that the key in the ``folders`` dictionary is the name that will be referenced in the ``actions`` dictionary and in the rest of the code.
 The value in the dictionary is the name you want your folder to have on your system (your actual folder name).

 # How to install